Erebot/Erebot/docs/src/Prerequisites.rst

 of gettext and hence can support all the options used by Erebot.
 For now, a workaround is to `install Cygwin`_ and its gettext package on your machine.
 Refer to `Cygwin's website`_ for additional information.
+Another solution is to compile your own version of gettext from scratch using for example the Mingw compiler.

 Hopefully, installing Doxygen on Windows is a lot simpler.
-Just grab the binary release relevant for your system from `Doxygen's download page`_.
+Just grab the binary release relevant to your system from `Doxygen's download page`_.

 This setup is what we use (combined with PHP 5.3.8) to test Erebot with our `Continuous Integration server`_.